CrisBMoya/GoogleTravelTime/README.md

 ___
 UPDATE:

 As of 2019.01.07 Google has changed some of its functioning regarding API Keys.
-While this App still works you'll need to enter credit card information to get an API Key from Google.
+While this App still works you'll need to enter credit card information (on Google Site, of course) to get an API Key from Google.
 ___

 Calculates driving travel time and plot polylines using a coordinate matrix of multiple points.